adamdecaf/science/README.md

 > Allowing experiments in program logic to be studied and tested.

+This library attempts to offer a solution for testing experimental code branches / paths in your real world applications with real world data and performance, without costing you the hassle of breaking existing data or code.
+It has been inspired by the [github/scientist](https://github.com/github/scientist) library.

 ## Usage

 Add the following to your project's build definition.